To reauthorize certain programs established by the Adam Walsh Child Protection and Safety Act of 2006, and for other purposes.

 Length: 7 pages

-This bill was introduced on September 22, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 22, 2016, in a previous session of Congress, but it did not receive a vote.

 Sep 8, 2011